Federalist Party: Rise (1793–1796)

-Religious dimension

-In New England, the Federalist Party was closely linked to the Congregational church.
-When the party collapsed, the church was disestablished.
-In 1800 and other elections, the Federalists targeted infidelity in any form.
-They repeatedly charged that Republican candidates, especially Jefferson, were atheistic or nonreligious.
-Conversely, the Baptists, Methodists and other dissenters as well as the religiously nonaligned favored the Republican cause.
-Jefferson told the Baptists of Connecticut there should be a "wall of separation" between church and state.

-Effects of foreign affairs
+French Revolution

-International affairs—the French Revolution and the subsequent war between royalist Britain and republican France—decisively shaped American politics in 1793–1800 and threatened to entangle the nation in wars that "mortally threatened its very existence".
+The French Revolution and the subsequent war between royalist Britain and republican France decisively shaped American politics in 1793–1800 and threatened to entangle the country in wars that "mortally threatened its very existence".
 The French revolutionaries guillotined King Louis XVI in January 1793, and subsequently declared war on Britain.
-The King had been decisive in helping the United States achieve independence, but now he was dead and many of the pro-American aristocrats in France were exiled or executed.
+The French king had been decisive in helping the United States achieve independence, but now he was dead and many of the pro-American aristocrats in France were exiled or executed.
 Federalists warned that American republicans threatened to replicate the horrors of the French Revolution and successfully mobilized most conservatives and many clergymen.
 The Republicans, some of whom had been strong Francophiles, responded with support even through the Reign of Terror, when thousands were guillotined, though it was at this point that many began backing away from their pro-France leanings.
 Many of those executed had been friends of the United States, such as the Comte D'Estaing, whose fleet had fought alongside the Americans in the Revolution (Lafayette had already fled into exile, and Thomas Paine went to prison in France).
-The republicans denounced Hamilton, Adams and even Washington as friends of Britain, as secret monarchists and as enemies of the republican values.
+The republicans denounced Hamilton, Adams and even Washington as friends of Britain, as secret monarchists, aristocrats and as enemies of the republican values.
 The level of rhetoric reached a fever pitch.

 In 1793, Paris sent a new minister, Edmond-Charles Genêt (known as Citizen Genêt), who systematically mobilized pro-French sentiment and encouraged Americans to support France's war against Britain and Spain.
 Genêt funded local Democratic-Republican Societies that attacked Federalists.
 He hoped for a favorable new treaty and for repayment of the debts owed to France.
 Acting aggressively, Genêt outfitted privateers that sailed with American crews under a French flag and attacked British shipping.
 He tried to organize expeditions of Americans to invade Spanish Louisiana and Spanish Florida.
 When Secretary of State Jefferson told Genêt he was pushing American friendship past the limit, Genêt threatened to go over the government's head and rouse public opinion on behalf of France.
 Even Jefferson agreed this was blatant foreign interference in domestic politics.
 Genêt's extremism seriously embarrassed the Jeffersonians and cooled popular support for promoting the French Revolution and getting involved in its wars.
 Recalled to Paris for execution, Genêt kept his head and instead went to New York, where he became a citizen and married the daughter of Governor Clinton.
 Jefferson left office, ending the coalition cabinet and allowing the Federalists to dominate.